BoiseState/CS121-Public/projects/README_EXAMPLE.md

 ## Reflection

-There were parts of this that were really challenging, particularly reading the input from the users.
-Once I figured that out, I really enjoyed showing the marshmallow!
+There were parts of this that were really challenging, particularly figuring out which variables to use and how to do write the code to do the math I wanted it to do.
+Once I figured that out, I really enjoyed adding some cool visuals, like the flying marshmallow!

-Write a two paragraph reflection describing your experience with this project.
-Talk about what worked well and what was challenging.
+- What worked well and what was a struggle?
-Did you run into an issue that took some time to figure out?
-Tell us about it.
-What did you enjoy, what was less desirable?
-Feel free to add other items (within the two paragraph limit).
+  - Problem solving the math was a challenge.
+- What concepts still aren't quite clear?
+  - I still need to better understand the order of operations.
+- What techniques did you use to make your code easy to debug and modify?
+  - I put a lot of comments in my code and used print statements to show values of computations.
+- What would you change about your design process?
+  - Draw it on a piece of paper and figure out the ratios before starting to code.
+- If you could go back in time, what would you tell yourself about doing this project?
+  - Start early, and if I encounter a problem, ask for help early.

 ## Compiling and Using